DandyLyons/notes/content/Library/The Bible (WEB)/58 - Hebrews/Heb-11.md

 Without faith it is impossible to be well pleasing to him, for he who comes to God must believe that he exists, and that he is a rewarder of those who seek him.

 ###### v7
-By faith, Noah, being warned about things not yet seen, moved with godly fear, prepared a ship for the saving of his house, through which he condemned the world, and became heir of the righteousness which is according to faith.
+By faith, [[Noah]], being warned about things not yet seen, moved with godly fear, prepared a ship for the saving of his house, through which he condemned the world, and became heir of the righteousness which is according to faith.

 ###### v8
-By faith, Abraham, when he was called, obeyed to go out to the place which he was to receive for an inheritance.
+By faith, [[Abraham]], when he was called, obeyed to go out to the place which he was to receive for an inheritance.
 He went out, not knowing where he went.

 ###### v9
-By faith, he lived as an alien in the land of promise, as in a land not his own, dwelling in tents with Isaac and Jacob, the heirs with him of the same promise.
+By faith, he lived as an alien in the land of promise, as in a land not his own, dwelling in tents with [[Isaac]] and [[Jacob]], the heirs with him of the same promise.

 ###### v10
 For he looked for the city which has the foundations, whose builder and maker is God.

 ###### v11
-By faith, even Sarah herself received power to conceive, and she bore a child when she was past age, since she counted him faithful who had promised.
+By faith, even [[Sarah]] herself received power to conceive, and she bore a child when she was past age, since she counted him faithful who had promised.

 ###### v12
 Therefore as many as the stars of the sky in multitude, and as innumerable as the sand which is by the sea shore, were fathered by one man, and him as good as dead.